Robben Island

 Robben Island is wheelchair accessible, but some of the ramps are quite steep.

-Robben Island is set in Table Bay, about 5.5 miles (9 kilometers) off the coast of Cape Town.
+Robben Island is in Table Bay, about 5.5 miles (9 kilometers) off the coast of Cape Town, South Africa in the country’s Western Cape province.
 Ferries for general island tours depart from the Nelson Mandela Gateway at the V&A Waterfront, and there are typically four departures each day.
 The Sea Princess is one of the few wheelchair-accessible ferry options.

 Robben Island is open and accessible year-round, with ferries departing four times a day in good weather.
-To experience the island at its least crowded, and with the coolest weather, depart on the first tour of the day.
-Alternatively, opt for the final tour of the day.
+To experience the island at its least crowded, and with the coolest temperatures in summer, depart on the first tour of the day.

 Travel Like an Expert with AAA and Trip Canvas